code-with-vishnu26/Design-and-analysis-of-algorithms-Lab-Work/README.md

 # 📚 Design and Analysis of Algorithms (DAA) Practice

-This repository contains implementation of fundamental and advanced algorithmic problems solved as part of my coursework and practice in **Design and Analysis of Algorithms**.
+This repository contains implementations of fundamental and advanced algorithmic problems solved as part of my coursework and practice in **Design and Analysis of Algorithms**.

+The primary focus is on illustrating the **design** and **analysis** of algorithms through practical, well-commented Python code examples.

 ---

-## 🧠 Topics Covered
+## 🧐 Topics Covered

 - ✅ Matrix Manipulations (Rotation, Multiplication, Idempotent Matrices)
 - ✅ Divide and Conquer (QuickSort, Max-1’s in Row)